 Different legislative proposals have been introduced in the United States Congress and in some state legislatures that would greatly streamline cable franchising.
 This legislation is intended to facilitate entry by new competitors, particularly local telephone companies.
 Such legislation has already passed in at least one state but is now subject to court challenge.
-Although various legislative proposals provide some regulatory relief for incumbent cable operators, these proposals are generally viewed as being more favorable to new entrants.
-The FCC recently initiated a proceeding to determine whether local franchising authorities are impeding the deployment of competitive cable services through unreasonable franchising requirements and whether any such impediments should be preempted.
+Although various legislative proposals provide some regulatory relief for incumbent cable operators, these proposals are generally viewed as being more favorable to new entrants due to a number of varying factors including efforts to withhold streamlined cable franchising from incumbents until after the expiration of their existing franchises.
+The FCC recently initiated a proceeding to determine whether local franchising authorities are impeding the development of competitive cable services through unreasonable franchising requirements and whether any such impediments should be preempted.
 At this time, we are not able to determine what impact such proceeding may have on us.